Dealing with Continuity Issues of the Abramsverse

-C: Preserved continuity, earlier point of divergence The Abramsverse is a new timeline, but the explanation that Nero created it in the first place is not sufficient.
-The 25 years from the destruction of the Kelvin by a mystery ship to the launch of the Enterprise could not explain the fundamental differences, and most obviously already the Kelvin is a lot bigger than any Starfleet ship of the time should be.
-There may be a still earlier point of divergence that is not part of the movie though.
+C: Preserved continuity, earlier point of divergence The Abramsverse is a new timeline, but the explanation that Nero created it in the first place is not sufficient (so it is technically not the "Kelvin Timeline").
+More precisely, the 25 years from the destruction of the Kelvin by a mystery ship to the launch of the Enterprise could not explain the fundamental differences.
+For instance, already the Kelvin is a lot bigger than any Starfleet ship of the time should be.
+Hence, there may be a still earlier point of divergence that is not part of the story of "Star Trek (2009)".

 Theory C buys us more time to explain away discontinuities with the Prime Universe.
 It helps us rationalize why the development of the technology has taken a different path, why ships are being built on the ground and why they are much bigger.
 Compared to theory B it may reduce the amount of visual evidence that we have to overlook or re-interpret.
-But it doesn't explain why the ship designs still look like they are small and why the Enterprise has not a single window on exactly every second deck (obviously, because it was designed to be half as long).
+But it doesn't explain why the ship designs still look like they are small and why the Enterprise does not have a single window on exactly every second deck (obviously, because it was designed to be half as long).
 It may work better for those fans who believe only what they see, exactly what they see and everything they see.
 But theory C wouldn't really help us explain the appearance of the many new alien races.
 It would only alleviate this issue a bit, because the Federation could have grown more rapidly, depending on how far we predate the point of divergence.

-As it is not hinted at in the movie in any fashion, it would be pure conjecture to nail down an exact point of divergence.
+As it is not hinted at in the movies in any fashion, it would be pure conjecture to nail down an exact point of divergence.
 Some fans surmise it should have been at least another 25 years prior to the Kelvin incident, to justify at least that already the Kelvin is bigger than we would expect from a ship of this time.
-Other theories link the point of divergence to the time travel in "Star Trek: First Contact", and they go as far as claiming that the complete series Star Trek Enterprise already takes place in the parallel universe that the Narada would enter at the beginning of "Star Trek (2009)".
+Other theories link the point of divergence to the time travel in "Star Trek: First Contact", and thereby go as far as claiming that the complete series Star Trek Enterprise already takes place in the parallel universe that the Narada would enter at the beginning of "Star Trek (2009)".
 Well, this is contradicted by the continuity of 24th century events that predate "First Contact" with those that follow and just as well by the appearance of the Defiant from the Prime Universe in ENT: "In a Mirror, Darkly" and by Riker's re-enactment of 22nd century events in ENT: "These Are The Voyages".
-It would better be a still unknown temporal incident that created the Abramsverse in the first place.
-And preferably one whose effect has already arrived in the 24th century and could rationalize the odd Narada with her odd crew likewise.
-Perhaps the Abramsverse even exists since the beginning of time, like presumably the Mirror Universe too?
+And all this wouldn't help at all with the Khan issue, unless we assumed that someone or something went back as far as to the 20th century.

 Theory C is based on the evidence that the Kelvin does not fit into the Prime Universe, but I think it's just as well the vague feeling that the allegedly huge ships of the Abramsverse may make sense if only more time were available to develop them.
 It helps us only quantitatively compared to B. It does so at the expense of overall coherence of the story.
 Because as soon as we postulate that Nero doesn't change the universe in the first place but that even without his interference the world of TOS would never come to life, the impact on the story of the movie is the same as with theory A, the total reboot.
 It would be pointless to watch the lives of the people of TOS being changed, because even without Nero they would have been different than we used to know them.
 And thinking even further about it, not only Chekov but pretty much everyone would realistically not exist or may be of a different sex.
 It would be perfectly plausible in this universe if Spock, for instance, were a woman!
 While it is already unrealistic in theory B that the characters and only the characters are essentially the same while pretty much everything else is different, this would be only aggravated in theory C.